maurigamg/ltv-challenge/README.md

 # Configuration and use

 ## Dependencies
-request and pandas must be installed before using the tool
+request and pandas must be installed before using the tool.

 ### requests
 To install using PyPI: